matejstastny/shooting-stars/README.md

+> [!NOTE]
+> This project represents its final, complete version and will likely not receive further updates as I’ve moved on to other projects.

 ![banner](https://github.com/kireiiiiiiii/shooting-stars/blob/master/assets/.github/banner.png?raw=true)

 # ⭐ Shooting Stars ⭐

 This is a game built using **Java 21** and **Gradle 8.13**.

-📥 Installation
+## 📥 Installation

-1. Download the appropriate installer from the latest release:
+1. **Download the appropriate installer from the latest release:**

 - Windows: .exe installer (No Java required)
 - macOS: .dmg installer (No Java required)
 - Universal: .jar file (Requires Java 21 or higher)

-If using the universal .jar file, ensure you have Java 21 or higher installed on your system.
+2. If using the universal .jar file, ensure you have Java 21 or higher installed on your system.

-2. Run the downloaded file:
+3. **Run the downloaded file:**

 - Windows/macOS: Open the installer and follow the instructions.
 - Universal .jar: Double-click it or run it from the terminal.